telerik/xaml-docs/introduction.md

 ## Help us Improve {% if site.site_name == 'Silverlight' %} Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} Documentation

-The WPF/Silverlight team believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
+We believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
 Everybody can play a role in making our documentation better and we encourage you to help us with that task in the way that you choose:

 __Submit a New Issue at GitHub__